Retention Policy

 All terms used in this article are explained in this article.
 Read this article before proceeding.

-- Required period to store restore points: Depending on your incremental backup frequency, it's essential to determine for how long you want to retain restore points created by incremental backups.
-This decision defines your "Basic" Retention period, during which every restore point created is accessible.
+- Required period to store restore points: Depending on the incremental backup frequency, determine how long you want to retain restore points created by incremental backups.
+This will define your "Basic" retention period.

-- Number of generations to store: Deciding on the number of generations (full + incremental chains) to retain in storage is crucial, as each generation multiplies storage consumption compared to the source data size.
-To calculate this, simply count the number of full backups scheduled during the specified retention period.
-This will provide an approximate idea of the number of full backups and the storage consumption based on the source data size.
+- Number of generations to store: Deciding how many generations (full + incremental chains) to retain is crucial, as each generation increases storage consumption.
+The number of full backups scheduled within the retention period can provide insight into storage space needs.

 Let's illustrate these concepts with examples.